 Some health problems in dogs are tough to diagnose.
 While chronic kidney disease (CKD) in its later stages is a straightforward diagnosis for veterinarians, it can be very challenging to identify in its earliest stage.
 That’s because symptoms — increased drinking and urinating, lost appetite and decreased energy — may be absent, mild or attributed to another health problem.
 To improve early detection of decreased kidney function, what veterinarians needed was a pet-specific diagnostic test.
-Recently, researchers established that the symmetric dimethylarginine (SDMA) test would do just that.
+Researchers established that the symmetric dimethylarginine (SDMA) test would do just that.

 Traditional testing to diagnose CKD